Buying a new bike? Keep these things in mind.

 Water Bottle – biking is a physical activity.
 As you ride, you’ll lose water and important electrolytes from perspiration.
 Keep yourself hydrated at all times, find a great water bottle and bottle cage to carry it.

 Bike Lock – the last thing you want is a stolen bike.
 Bike theft is a serious concern in cities.
 So, when you’re away, make sure that your newly bought bike is secured with a bike lock.
 There are three types of bike locks to choose from depending on your budget and needs.
-Check them out here.
+See our best bike lock recommendations.

 Bike Light – bike lights keep you safe when biking at night.
 It increases your vision and makes you more visible to drivers behind you — greatly reducing your risks of motor accidents.
 There are many bike lights to choose from when buying a new bike.
-Here are our recommendations.
+Check out our best bike light recommendations.